Leeds Beckett University - City Campus,

 FAQs

 Our distance learning courses are delivered online, so you can log on to study at any time or anywhere that suits you.
-Each module is different, it may be delivered through interactive activities, PowerPoint presentations, videos, audio and much much more.
-Each module is designed to be a number of short exercises so you can fit them around your current commitments.
+Each module is different, but may include audio and video lectures, interactive activities, podcasts, quizzes, discussions, readings and much, much more.
+Each module is designed to be a series of short activities that you can fit around your current time commitments.

-As a distance learning student you will receive the same level of support as a student who attends lectures on campus.
-The difference is that you might receive the support by phone or email rather than face-to-face.
+As a distance learning student, you will receive the same level of support as a student who attends on campus classes.
+The difference is that you might receive the support by phone, email or via Teams rather than face-to-face.

-For each module you will be assigned a module tutor who will be on hand to guide you through the activities and answer any questions you may have.
+For each module you take will have a dedicated module tutor who will be on hand to guide you through the teaching and learning activities and answer any questions you may have.
+However, we offer much more than just academic support; there will be a wide range of student support services available to you including library and IT support, disability advice and careers and employability guidance.

-We also encourage all distance learning students to set up course groups.
+We also encourage our distance learning students to set up course groups.
 You can use these to share experiences and help each other through the course.
-To start you off, we have a Google Community where you can meet other students on your course.

-Each module is broken down into weekly activities to help you structure your study, however we keep all previous activities live until after you've finished the module.
+Each module is broken down into weekly activities to help you structure your study, however we keep all teaching and learning activities live until you've finished the module.
 That way, if you struggle to complete all activities one week, you can catch up on them afterwards.